shiehn/signals-and-sorcery-docs/src/README.md

     - title: Custom Python Code
       details: Compose arbitrary python code.
 Host it locally, in Google Colab, or any remote server.
     - title: Ready to use Google Colabs
-      details: Find pre-made DAWNet scripts and Google Colabs ready to use.
+      details: Pre-made DAWNet scripts for AI tasks such as Stem Separation, Text-2-Audio, Style Transfer, Feature extraction and more.
 footer: Made by Steve Hiehn with ❤️
 ---